-EERE anticipates making awards that will run from 24 to 36 months in length, comprised of one or more budget periods.
+EERE anticipates making awards that will run up to 24 months in length for Topic Area 1, comprised of one or more budget periods.
 Project continuation will be contingent upon satisfactory performance and go/no-go decision review.
 At the go/no-go decision points, EERE will evaluate project performance, project schedule adherence, meeting milestone objectives, compliance with reporting requirements, and overall contribution to the program goals and objectives.
 As a result of this evaluation, EERE will make a determination to continue the project, re-direct the project, or discontinue funding the project.